CalcProgrammer1/TouchpadEmulator/README.md

 #### Permissions

 If installed from source, running LaunchTouchpadEmulator.sh will prompt for your password.
-If installed via the Alpine package, the neccesary devices will be available to the `input` group.
+If installed via a distribution package, the neccesary devices will be available to the `input` group.
+Otherwise, you can manually install:

+* `uinput.conf` to `/usr/lib/modules-load.d/`
+* `10-uinput.rules` to `/usr/lib/udev/rules.d/`

 You can add your user account (shown here as `user`) to the `input` group by running: